c5c86a/vm/README.md

 For each argument x that you put at class Provisioner, you can put the following files at folder deploy.

-1. boot_x.sh which runs on boot
+1. boot_x.sh runs on boot
-2. start_x.sh that is uploaded after startup_x.sh is ready and run
+2. start_x.sh is uploaded after startup_x.sh is ready and then it is executed
-3. if there are other *x.sh files, then they are uploaded to the corresponding VM and executed in order.

 The file input.yml has the following format: